matweldon/markdown_llm/README.md

 * Parse hyperlinks to other text files and inline the text, so that I don't have to copy and paste it all into the prompt
 * Make it easier to install without having to use Simon W's API interface
+* Turn it into a proper command line interface with flags
 * Parse links to websites, strip tags and inline the text

 ## Acknowledgments